simeononsecurity/simeononsecurity.ch/content/articles/best-code-repositories-comparison/index.en.md

 **Azure DevOps vs. GitHub vs. GitLab vs. BitBucket**

 In the world of software development, version control and collaboration tools play a crucial role in ensuring the success of a project.
-Azure DevOps, GitHub, GitLab, and BitBucket are four popular platforms that offer a wide range of services for developers, teams, and organizations.
+Azure DevOps, GitHub, GitLab, and BitBucket are four popular platforms that offer many services for developers, teams, and organizations.
 In this article, we will compare these platforms in terms of their features, capabilities, and suitability for different scenarios, with special attention to the GitLab vs Azure DevOps comparison that many enterprise teams are evaluating in 2026.

 ______